A construction of Frobenius manifolds from stability conditions: Introduction

-\begin{thm} Let $\A(A_n) \subset \D(A_n)$ be the standard heart.
-The construction described above (that is Theorem \ref{mainThm} and Corollary \ref{AnConnection}) endows the space of stability conditions $\stab(\A(A_n))$ with the structure of a semisimple Frobenius manifold, and this coincides with a branch of the Saito Frobenius structure on the unfolding space of the $A_n$ singularity $y^2 = x^{n+1}$.\\ \end{thm}
+\begin{thmIntro} Let $\A(A_n) \subset \D(A_n)$ be the standard heart.
+The construction described in (A) above (see Theorem \ref{mainThm} and Corollary \ref{AnConnection}) endows the space of stability conditions $\stab(\A(A_n))$ with the structure of a semisimple Frobenius manifold, and this coincides with a branch of the Saito Frobenius structure on the unfolding space of the $A_n$ singularity $y^2 = x^{n+1}$.\\ \end{thmIntro}

 $(B)$ We extend Theorem \ref{mainThmAn} to all mutations of $A_n$, and we give examples where all the quivers in a mutation class admit good sections, such that evaluating at ${\bf s}_J$ yields different branches of the same semisimple Frobenius manifold on $\conf_n(\C)$.
 Our examples currently include $A_n$ for $n \leq 5$ (Figure \ref{introA3figure}) as well as some other quivers obtained from triangulations of marked bordered surfaces (Figure \ref{introAnnulusFigure}).